prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

   `{"placementId": 42}`,
 }
 ```
-You are expected to include tests for required fields, optional fields, conditional fields such as `oneOf`, regex filters, and data type mismatches.
-For example, if the field is defined as a string, then please include an one invalid test case where, let's say, the field is set to an integer or boolean value.
+Please include tests for required fields, optional fields, conditional fields such as `oneOf`, regex filters, and data type mismatches.
+For example, if the field is defined as a string please include one invalid case for the wrong data type such as an integer in this example.

-You don't have to go crazy combinatorials.
+You don't have to go crazy with combinatorials.
 We're looking for just enough test cases to build confidence.

 ### User Syncer Tests

 {: .alert.alert-info :}
-Please skip to the end of this section if your adapter does not have a user syncer.
+Please skip to the end of this section if your adapter doesn't define a user syncer.

-We ask that you please include a simple user syncer test to largely verify macro substitution is working correctly.
+We ask that you include a user syncer test to verify the basic mechanics of macro substitution.
 The `syncURL` should be the same value used in the `setDefaultUsersync` call with the `url.QueryEscape(externalURL)` code replaced with a simple hardcoded value such as `"host"`.
+Please keep the privacy policy values simple, as we're only testing substitution.

 Create a file with the path `adapters/{bidder}/usersync_test.go` using the following template: